BADR-EL/elk-demo/README.md

 ---
 # ELK Stack Log Analysis - Scenario Testing

 This README.md file provides a summary of the scenario testing process for log analysis using the ELK Stack and Logstash.
-The testing focuses on two scenarios:
+The testing focuses on two scenarios

 ## Scenario 1: Log File Processing
 In this scenario, the demo application writes logs to a log file, which serves as the input for Logstash.
 The following steps outline the testing process